 - Prohibit cell phone use: Driving and texting or talking on a cell phone is considered as dangerous as drunk driving because it diverts the eyes, hands, and mind from the task of driving.

 - Set rules: Make a written agreement with expectations and penalties such as taking away the keys for violations.

 - Remember the dangers: Car crashes are the number one killer of teens in America, claiming the lives of thousands of young drivers every year.
-Discuss the dangers of drinking, smoking and drug use along with the danger of operating a motor vehicle.
+Discuss the risks of drinking, smoking, and drug use, along with the danger of operating a motor vehicle.